Once you've booked your assessment event, we'll send you an email to confirm the date and time of your assessment.

 - confirm your time slot

-Once you’ve logged into the TestReach app, you’ll be taken to your candidate dashboard to confirm your assessment time slot.
-This will usually be within a 15 minute window of your start time.
-This is when you can enter the system and connect with the invigilator on your assessment day.
+Once logged in, you’ll be taken to your candidate dashboard to confirm your assessment time slot.
+This is when you can enter the system and connect with the invigilator and will usually be within a 30 minute window of your start time.

 - check your pc or laptop

 You’ll be guided through a system check to ensure your pc or laptop is fully compatible with the TestReach system.
 This will ensure that everything runs smoothly on the day or give you time to make alternative arrangements.
-If you have any problems during the system check, please contact TestReach customer support on email@example.com.
+If you have any problems during the system check, please contact email@example.com.

-With your log-in emails you'll receive a further email confirming access to the sample paper in the TestReach app.
-This will allow you to familiarise yourself with the assessment content.
+You'll also be given access to a sample paper and test tutorial so you can familiarise yourself with the assessment content.
 You can take the sample paper as many times as you like but the case studies will always be the same.

-You can find further information on the format of the case studies and how they are scored in our Candidate guide or alternatively our CoP video how to guide.
+We will also send you further details about what to expect from your assessment.
+You can find out more about the format of the case studies and how they are scored in our Candidate guide.